-MTH Tool Company, Inc. / MTH Pumps, hereinafter referred to as "MTH", warrants for a period of twelve (12) months from the date of shipment ("The Warranty Period"), that the pumps manufactured by it will be free from defects in material and workmanship.
+MTH Tool Company, Inc. / MTH Pumps, hereinafter referred to as "MTH", warrants for a period of twelve (12) months from the date of shipment ("The Warranty Period"), that the products manufactured by it will be free from defects in material and workmanship.
 MTH will correct defects in material or workmanship which may develop in its products under proper or normal use during the Warranty Period and under the conditions of this Warranty.
-This Warranty does not extend to anyone except the original consumerpurchaser.
+This Warranty does not extend to anyone except the original consumer-purchaser.
 Damage to the product due to improper handling, improper storage, improper maintenance, or improper application is not covered by this Warranty.
-Warranty claims for motors, mechanical seals, and accessories should be directed to those who manufactured the component.
-MTH will repair or replace, at its option and expense, its products proved to be defective after examination by the Company.
-The defective Product must be returned, transportation prepaid, to the factory at Plano, Illinois.
-Disassembly of the equipment impairs determination of reasons for failure and shall be cause for voiding this Warranty.
-The Product, repaired or replaced, will be shipped f.o.b.
+Warranty claims for special order items or accessories not manufactured by MTH (such as motors, valves, or mechanical seals) should be directed to those who manufactured the item.
+MTH will repair or replace, at its option and expense, its products proved to be defective after examination by an authorized representative of MTH.
+The defective Product must be returned, transportation prepaid, to the factory at Plano, Illinois, USA.
+Disassembly of the product (especially pumps) impairs determination of reasons for failure and shall be cause for voiding this Warranty.
+The Product, repaired or replaced, will be shipped F.O.B.
 MTH's factory.
-This is MTH's sole warrantv.
-MTH makes no other warranty of any kind, expressed or implied, and all implied warranties of merchantability and fitness for a particular purpose which exceed MTH's aforestated obligations are hereby disclaimed by MTH and excluded from this warranty.
-MTH neither assumes nor authorizes any person to assume for it, any other obligation in connection with the sale of the Product and any enlargement of this Warranty by a purchaser shall be for its own account and its exclusive responsibility.
-This Warranty shall not apply to any Product or parts of Products which: (a) have been repaired or altered outside of MTH's factory, in any manner; or (b) have been subjected to misuse, negligence or accident; or (c) have been used in a manner contrary to MTH's printed instructions; or (d) have been damaged due to defective power supply or faulty installation.
+This is MTH's sole warranty.
+MTH makes no other warranty of any kind, express or implied, and all implied warranties of merchantability and fitness for a particular purpose which exceed MTH's aforestated obligations are hereby disclaimed by MTH and excluded from this warranty.
+MTH neither assumes nor authorizes any

+401 West Main Street • Plano, IL 60545-1436 Phone: 630-552-4115 • Fax: 630-552-3688 Email: SALES@MTHPUMPS.COM http://WWW.MTHPUMPS.COM person to assume for it, any other obligation in connection with the sale of the Product and any enlargement of this Warranty by a purchaser shall be for its own account and its exclusive responsibility.
+This Warranty shall not apply to any Product or parts of Products which: (a) have been repaired, assembled, or altered outside of MTH's factory, in any manner; or (b) have been subjected to misuse. negligence or accident; or (c) have been used in a manner inconsistent with MTH's printed instructions, specifications, or the customer supplied application specification; or (d) have been damaged due to defective power supply or faulty installation.
 MTH shall not be liable for incidental and consequential losses and damages under this express warranty, any applicable implied warranty, or claims for negligence, except to the extent that this limitation is found to be unenforceable under the applicable State law.
 Some States do not allow the exclusion or limitation of incidental or consequential damages, so the above limitation or exclusion may not apply to you.
-This warranty gives you specific legal rights, and you may also have other rights which vary from State to State.
+This warranty gives you specific legal rights, and you may also have other rights, which vary from State to State.